All Posts

 This is the part nobody wants to hear.

-The PDT rule going away does not make trading easier.
+The PDT rule being gone does not make trading easier.
 It makes trading more dangerous for undisciplined traders.

 Under the old system, a $5,000 account could make three day trades per week.
 Bad week?
 You lost on three trades.
 Maximum damage was capped by regulation.